Please Note: Detailed FTE reports are no longer available effective 2012/2013. Please see uView FTE Summary (NSID required) for 2012/2013 reporting.

 Since 2000/2001 there have also been changes to the academic and administrative hierarchy.
 These changes follow the Financial Services Division's hierarchy in place for 2000/2001 through 2004/2005.
 Where ever possible, the history of these changes has been reflected in the FTE reports.

-If you have any questions about changes in reporting or the data in these reports, please contact Information Strategy and Analytics.
+If you have any questions about changes in reporting or the data in these reports, please contact ICT - Reporting and Data Services.